Peru

 Elevation: 4,050m / 13,200ft

-Today you ascend again to a second pass, about halfway up lies an Inca ruin of Runkuraqay (small, round, roofless stone building and thought to have been an astrological site and a sort of checkpoint for couriers following the trail to Machu picchu), after a short tour, you continue up the pass at 4,050m (13,200ft).
-From here the group walks down on the original Inca Trail, passing a small lake and the first signs of the cloud forest.
-Soon after you will arrive at a second, larger Inca site called Sayacmarca “Town in a Steep Place” at 3,850m (12,551ft) This Incan ruin was built on a rock overlooking the trail and is accessible only via a single narrow stone staircase- a beautiful location overlooking the Aobamba Valley.
-After touring you continue along the ridge through amazing landscapes, viewing Mt.
-Salkantay from the western side and Mt.
-Pumasillo, a silhouette to the north on the horizon, your lunch stop.
-After lunch you continue walking through a rolling flag stoned trail and a tunnel before arriving to yet another Incan site called Phuyupatamarca “the village on the edge of the clouds.”
-From here the flag stoned trail winds sharply down into the cloud forest to the ruins of Wiñay Wayna “Forever Young”- a well restored Inca Ruin.
-The campsite is here for the night.
+Today, you ascend once again to reach a second pass, with the Inca ruin of Runkuraqay, a small, round, roofless stone building believed to be an astrological site and a checkpoint for couriers on the trail to Machu Picchu.
+After a brief exploration, you continue upward to the pass at 4,050m (13,200ft).
+Descending on the original Inca Trail, you pass a small lake and the initial signs of the cloud forest.
+The journey leads to the second Inca site, Sayacmarca, meaning "Town in a Steep Place," situated at 3,850m (12,551ft).
+Perched on a rock overlooking the trail, it is accessible only through a narrow stone staircase, offering breathtaking views of the Aobamba Valley.
+Continuing along the ridge, you traverse stunning landscapes with views of Mt.
+Salkantay and Mt.
+Pumasillo.
+A lunch stop precedes a walk on a rolling flagstone trail and through a tunnel, leading to another Incan site, Phuyupatamarca, meaning "the village on the edge of the clouds."
+The flagstone trail descends sharply into the cloud forest, leading to the well-restored Inca Ruin, Wiñay Wayna, translating to "Forever Young."
+This picturesque site serves as the campsite for the night.

 Meals: B,L,D